 - Courses have a maximum capacity of 12 participants.
 If you are concerned that you will lose your spot, please contact us to confirm how many spots we have left.

 - Course readings: Please download the full list HERE.
-These are to be read before the course to serve as a basis of discussion and debate during the course.
+These are to be read before the course to serve as a basis for discussion and debate during the course.
 Files will be mailed to course attendees one month before the course start date.

 - Download the Syllabus: HERE